 Studies also suggest that being touched may also increase the tips that customers leave their servers.
 According to one study, customers left an average tip of 12% when not touched, 14% when touched once on the shoulder, and 17% when touched twice on the palm.

-These results probably sound promising for servers looking for psychology tricks to get more tips.
+These results sound promising for servers looking for the best psychology tricks to get more tips.
 However, it’s worth noting that many of these studies were conducted in the US in the 70s and 80s and might not always be appropriate in today’s world.
+It’s therefore good to assess the situation and be mindful of different cultures before you touch customers.

-Creating reciprocity is another brilliant way servers use to increase tips.
+Expressing your gratitude with a thoughtful gesture is another brilliant way servers use to increase tips, thanks to the reciprocity principle.
 Reciprocity is the belief that when receiving something from somebody, people are predisposed to return the favour.
 Sociologists have confirmed that reciprocation is a powerful motivator across all human cultures.

-It turns out, you and I probably vastly underestimate the psychological process behind mint-giving.
-For example, one research showed that when servers gave customers a sweet with the bill, tips rose an average of 3%.
+It turns out that you and I probably vastly underestimate the psychological process behind mint-giving.
+However, one research showed that when servers gave customers a sweet with the bill, tips rose an average of 3%.
 But the study also revealed that if the server gave each guest two sweets, the tips jumped up 14%.
 So if servers give their customers something as small as some sweets or mints, the guests are more likely to return the courtesy with higher tips.

 8. Use the power of the recency effect